FarhanMS123/Lite-LoginPHP/README.md

 	- Create allowed and dissalowed feature

 ## Database Configuration
+This scripts is tested in MariaDB Server for XAMPP (Windows 10).
+It only support for SQL Database. <br />
 For quick configuration, just create a database and import the `database_structure.sql` to the database using phpMyAdmin.

 Here are the structure of database's tables :